1. THESE TERMS

 (b) unscheduled maintenance performed outside Normal Business Hours, provided that we have used reasonable endeavours to give you at least 6 Normal Business Hours’ notice in advance.

 5.4 Allergens.
 Some of the Services detail and identify allergens associated with any ingredients.
-Our Software’s ability to track and tag allergens relies entirely on Customer Data (which may include, but without limitation, details of the ingredients and recipes that you, your Authorised Users and you suppliers provide).
+Our Software’s ability to track and tag allergens relies entirely on Customer Data (which may include, but without limitation, details of the ingredients and recipes that you, your Authorised Users and your suppliers provide).
 We accept no liability as to the validity and details of the Customer Data (including ingredients and recipes) and for identifying the existence of any allergens within their own ingredients and recipes and for the response and reaction to any allergens which are identified.

 6.1 Ownership of, and responsibility for Customer Data.
 You shall own all right, title and interest in and to all of the Customer Data and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of the Customer Data.

 6.3 Backup of Customer Data by us.
-We shall use reasonable commercial endeavours to follow our archiving procedures for Customer Data as set out in our Data and Security Page, as such document may be amended by us in our sole discretion from time to time.
+We shall use reasonable commercial endeavours to follow our archiving procedures for Customer Data as set out in our Data and Security Policy, as such document may be amended by us in our sole discretion from time to time.

 6.4 Our liability for loss of Customer Data.
 In the event of any loss or damage to Customer Data, your sole and exclusive remedy shall be for us to use reasonable commercial endeavours to restore the lost or damaged Customer Data from the latest back-up of such Customer Data maintained by us in accordance with the archiving procedure described above.
 We shall not be responsible for any loss, destruction, alteration or disclosure of Customer Data caused by any third party (except those third parties sub-contracted by us to perform services related to Customer Data maintenance and back-up).

-7. RECIPE CALCULATIONS, MENU MANAGEMENT AND REPORTING
+7. RECIPE CALCULATIONS, MENU MANAGEMENT & REPORTING

 7.1 Recipe Storage Tool and storage limit.
 As part of our Services, you will have the option of uploading recipes and/or images to the recipe storage tool on our Website (Recipe Storage Tool).
 The number of recipes and/or images that you are able to upload will depend on which membership package of the Services you subscribe to (details of which are set out on our Website from time to time and are also available to view in your account settings).
 Any recipes and/or images which you upload will only be viewable by you, or any Authorised Users.